cjstreet/Credit_Risk_Analysis/README.md

 The first four models oversampling, undersampling, and a combination approach of oversampling and undersampling all had a accuracy from 53%-65%.
 This is low.
 The models precision was very low at identifying **high-risk** classes.
 Lastly, the recall was between 45% - 68%.
 The first model, RandomOverSampler performed the best, but still not good enough to recommend.

 The last two were ensemble models, BalanceRandomForest and EasyEnsembleClassifier.
-Both have an accuracy of 78%, very low precision for high-risk loans, and the same recall rate of 89%.
+They had a higher rate of 78% and 93%, still a low precision for identifying high-risk loans, and a recall rate of 89% and 94%.

-Six machine learning models were compared to try to find the best model at predicting high-risk loans (loans clients would default on).

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+I would recommend the EasyEnsembleClassifier based on the accuracy and recall values.
+Still precision is low but accuracy is very high.
+This means this model will likely predict 94% of both classes positive and negative, correctly.
+Thus identifying high risk loans better.

 # Resampling Models to Predict Credit Risk